Ovarian cancer survivors working with OCRA’s policy team as Research Advocates are shaping the future of ovarian cancer research.

 - Report from the 2019 Accelerating Anticancer Agent Development and Validation Workshop (Annie Ellis)

-- Report from the 2019 Society for Gynecology Oncology Meeting on Women’s Cancer (Annie Ellis)
+- Report from the 2019 Society of Gynecology Oncology Meeting on Women’s Cancer (Annie Ellis)

 - Report from the 12th Annual Ovarian Cancer Research Symposium, presented by The Rivkin Center for Ovarian Cancer and the American Association for Cancer Research (Susan Leighton)